The Get Key path

 2. In the top-right, click the + icon → New repository.

-3. Name it something simple and lowercase with hyphens, like my-clinic-site.
+3. Name it something simple and lowercase with hyphens, like my-pro-site.

 4. Set it to Public (required for free GitHub Pages).